acend/kubernetes-basics-training/content/en/docs/14.0/_index.en.md

 ---

+To make Kubernetes workload visible there are many options.
+In our limited namespace we are not allowed to create a read-only user who can access more than your own namespace.
+Therefore we are using a small Web UI which can be installed in your Namespace und make your workload visible.

-The [Web UI](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) is a project from the [Kubernetes Special Interest Groups (SIGs)](https://kubernetes.io/community/) to manage complex Kubernetes configurations.
+The [Web UI](http://kubeview.benco.io/) we are using is a small project to make some Kubernetes ressources visible manage complex Kubernetes configurations.
 In this lab we will deploy the Web UI to our Namespace.